 - VJB Cellars Estate Negro Amaro

-Should You Decant Negroamaro?Yes, you should decant Negroamaro.
+You should decant Negroamaro wines.
 Oxygen helps the wine get a better balance because it makes its tannins and its acidity smoother.
-For most styles, 30 minutes of decanting are enough.
+For most styles, 30 minutes in the decanter are enough.

-Can Negroamaro Go Bad?Yes.
-When exposed to too much air during storage, it can oxidize and go off.
+When exposed to too much air during storage, the wine can oxidize and go off.
 When you open the bottle and smell strange, vinegar-like odors, it’s probably not enjoyable anymore.

-Can Negroamaro Be Aged?Yes, Negroamaro wine definitely is age-worthy.
+Negroamaro wine definitely is age-worthy.
 You can store it for up to 5 years, given you provide optimal conditions.
 Some high-quality styles can even be aged for up to 10 years.
-Rosé wine has a shorter shelf life.
-You should consume it within 2 to 3 years after buying it to make sure it doesn’t go bad.

 - Pasta with tomato-based sauces is great with Negroamaro.
 Think of Spaghetti Bolognese (or spaghetti with meatballs if you will), Lasagna, or pasta with Napolitana sauce.
 If you want to try an original recipe from Puglia, go for Sagne Incannulate al Pomodoro e Ricotta Marzotica.
 Its sauce made from tomatoes, soft goat cheese, and different spices pairs with Negroamaro superbly.